 "He is in a difficult situation because behind him is a whole nation of people who are suffering," said Oleksandr Merezkho, a lawmaker in Zelenskyy's party.
 "We are playing (along), we are trying to do everything we can because we don't want to lose the support of the US.
 We don't want to be accused that it was our fault."
 Putin's no-show did not result in a strong reaction from Trump, which frustrated Ukrainian officials."It looks surreal, weird when Ukraine is complying to everything required from us, and Putin ignores, rejects," said Merezhko.
-"It looks very imbalanced, it looks
+"It looks very imbalanced, it looks unfair for Ukraine.

-Ukraine hopes for sanctions, while Russia
+Ukraine hopes for sanctions, while Russia stalls

-Since March, Zelenskyy has made a point of showing Ukraine's willingness to acquiesce to US demands to avoid alienating Trump, his sistent.
-The Kremlin kept repeating that it was ready for peace talks with Ukraine - while making demands that were politically untenable for Zelenskyy, and would require Ukraine to make territorial concessions, neutralize its army and vow never to join NATO.
+Since March, Zelenskyy has made a point of showing Ukraine's willingness to acquiesce to US demands to avoid alienating Trump, his most powerful ally.

-Kyiv hoped Russia's unwillingness to do the same would, in time, provoke the US to unleash powerful sanctions and cripple Moscow's war machine - the most likely scenario in which Ukraine can hope to weaken Russia and negotiate an advantageous peace deal, analysts Russia's position has remained mostly con-
+Kyiv hoped Russia's unwillingness to do the same would, in time, provoke the US to unleash powerful sanctions and cripple Moscow's war machine - the most likely scenario in which Ukraine can hope to weaken Russia and negotiate an advantageous peace deal, analysts